ligand-discovery/fragment-embedding/README.md

 python -m pip install -e .
 ```

+Please note that installation should be done in development `-e` mode to ensure that model files (`.joblib`) are accessible to the package.

 ## Usage

 Fragment embeddings can be produced with a simple Python API as follows: